By CALEB ECKLOFF, Michigan DNR

 Youths must be accompanied by an adult, and can receive the free junior deer hunting license coupon in stores.

-The coupon is valid for one junior deer hunting license, a $20 value, or mentored youth hunting license.
-Those who hunt in Michigan also must purchase a base license, which costs $6 for youth ages 10-16.
+The deal is valid for a single junior deer hunting license, a $20 value, or mentored youth hunting license.
+Those who hunt in Michigan also must purchase a base license, which costs $6 for youth, ages 10-16.
 The base license allows hunters to hunt small game and purchase additional hunting licenses.
 The mentored youth hunting license, valid only for hunters under the age of 10, includes a base license and does not require separate purchase of the base license.

 Meijer has offered youth hunters free deer hunting licenses since 2008.
 Last year, more than 54,000 young hunters got free licenses during the weekend giveaway.